The Student Voice

 Programme Leader: Sisi Wang (HND in Hospitality Management)

-Work Experience is available to students on HND Health and Social Care and FdA Health and Social Care.
-Students must complete 200 hours of work experience.
+Students must complete work based learning hours based on qualification requirements.
 The College supports students to access work experience and WBL opportunities when specified.
 Overall it is the responsibility of the students to arrange their work experience as part of their course.
 The College builds partnerships with external organisations who may employ students.
 Work experience can be paid or unpaid.
 The college facilitates an excellent student experience in bringing practice into the curriculum and helping students to reflect on their work experience and their professional and personal development.
 College Policy sets out arrangements for and integration of work experience and voluntary work-based learning into our courses and identifies responsibilities for the College, students and employers.

 Head of Employability:Tim Priestman,